AnaTomomi/externalfactors_on_functionalconnectivity/README.md

 Each folder contains instructions for running the scripts.
 Please make sure to change the paths accordingly.
 Please note that each script name starts with step#_ and this is the cue to know in which order the scripts should be called.

 3. Start the analysis.
 Our work has eight hypotheses.
 Therefore, we have divided the analysis into eight subfolders, so you do not need to run all the analysis.
 To run a particular analysis, please read the documentation in `/docs/analysis.md`.
 Go to the subfolder `./src/analysis/` and select the folder for the hypotheses in question.
 Again, you will find different scripts with the step#_ name, so it should be straightforward.
-If detailed explanations are needed, read the analysis.md file in the docs folder.
+If detailed explanations are needed, read the analysis.md file in the docs folder. *Remember to change the paths!*, as most are given as absolute paths, they will not reflect where the downloaded data is stored.

 4. Visualize.
 Our work has eight hypothesis and a few extra supplementary analysis.
 To visualize a particular result, please go to the subfolder `./src/visualization/` and select the script.
 Further documentation is provided in this folder.